-The question now is how to select the sets S_y according to this guideline.
+This raises the question of how to select the sets S_y according to this guideline.

-An idea that comes to mind is to use a feature mapping, i.e., a function F that maps a state i into an m-dimensional feature vector F(i); cf. Example 3.1.7.
+One approach is to use a feature mapping, i.e., a function F that maps a state i into an m-dimensional feature vector F(i); cf. Example 3.1.7.
 In particular, suppose that F has the property that states i with nearly equal feature vector have nearly equal optimal cost $J^(i)$.
-Then we can form the sets S_y by grouping together states with nearly equal feature vector.
-In particular, given F, we introduce a more or less regular partition of the feature space [the subset of \Re^m that consists of all possible feature vectors F(i)].
-The partition of the feature space induces a possibly irregular collection of subsets of the original state space.
-Each of these subsets is then used as the footprint of a distinct aggregate state; see Fig. 3.6.7.
+Then we can form the sets S_y by grouping together states with nearly equal feature vectors.
+Specifically, given F, we introduce a more or less regular partition of the feature space [the subset of \Re^m that consists of all possible feature vectors F(i)].
+This partition induces a possibly irregular collection of subsets of the original state space.
+Each of these subsets can then be used as the footprint of a distinct aggregate state; see Fig. 3.6.7.

 Note that in the resulting aggregation scheme the number of aggregate states may become very large.
-On the other hand, there is a significant advantage over the linear feature-based architectures of Section 3.1, which assign a single weight to each feature: in feature-based hard aggregation we are assigning a weight to each subset of the feature space partition (possibly a weight to every possible feature value, in the extreme case where each feature value is viewed by itself as a distinct set of the partition).
-In effect we use aggregation to construct a nonlinear (piecewise constant) feature-based architecture, which may be much more powerful than the corresponding linear architecture.
+However, this approach offers a significant advantage over the linear feature-based architectures of Section 3.1, where each feature is assigned a single weight: in feature-based hard aggregation, a weight is assigned to each subset of the feature space partition (possibly a weight to every possible feature value, in the extreme case where each feature value is viewed by itself as a distinct set of the partition).
+In effect we use aggregation to construct a nonlinear (piecewise constant) feature-based architecture, which may be much more powerful than the corresponding linear architecture of Section 3.1.